yuhattor/copilot-patterns/contents/en/testing/specify-test-valiation.md

 ---
-name: "Specify how to generate test code"
+title: "Specify how to generate test code"
 description: "Specify how to generate test code, such as the test framework to use and the number of test cases to generate."
 category: testing
 authors: [yuhattor]